-Based on the goals and objectives identified during Phase II, the SERO and SEFSC will then conduct comparative analyses to assess the tradeoffs of different EM/ER systems.
+Based on the goals and objectives identified during Phase II, comparative analyses will then be conducted to assess the tradeoffs of different EM/ER systems.
 Costs, data timeliness and quality, ease of use, enforceability, and industry support, as well as many other factors, will be evaluated to assess the most appropriate options for EM/ER.
 Once an EM/ER system has been selected for development, a plan for testing and evaluating the EM/ER applications and overall program will also be developed.
 The pilot test plan will estimate costs and potential challenges, as well as define end-points for testing and steps to achieve full implementation if pilot testing is successful.

 The SERO and SEFSC will work with the regional FMCs at this stage in the process and identify any needed regulatory changes for EM/ER programs.
-We also intend to work with industry members, other stakeholders, and EM/ER vendors to build buy-in, establish trust, develop regulations, and ensure quality data are collected (Lowman et al. 2014).
+We also intend to work with industry members, other stakeholders, and EM/ER vendors to build buy-in, establish trust, identify infrastructure needs, develop regulations, and ensure quality data are collected (Lowman et al. 2014).
 Prior to implementation, regulatory changes will be made, as needed.
+Long-term archival storage of the data and how it will be handled for future use will also be considered by information technology staff, managers, and data users.
 A preferred EM/ER tool will then be selected based on cost considerations, input received, and the strengths and weaknesses of each tool in relation to the goals and objectives defined during Phase II.

-The program design selected will need to be scientifically sound and statistically valid as the National Marine Fisheries Service (NMFS) is required to use the best scientific information available for collecting data per National Standard 2 of the Magnuson-Stevens Act.
+The program design selected will need to be scientifically sound and statistically valid as the National Marine Fisheries Service (NMFS) is required to use the best scientific information available for collecting data per National Standard 2 of the Magnuson-Stevens Fishery Conservation Act.
 EM/ER data collection approaches must be unbiased and there is a need for information to be consistent with historical time series for use in determining the status of stocks.
 Any fishery-dependent survey or sampling approach developed should be statistically and scientifically certified for use, and a plan for calibrating new data collection methods to old methods should be determined prior to implementation, as needed.
+Alternative methods for reporting should also be identified in the event of technological problems or catastrophic events.